 - Putting on the Reich: According to Jack Kirby, Darkseid and his forces were intended to be Nazis turned Up to Eleven.

 AKA: UxasThe Big Bad of the Fourth World, and later a prominent villain for The DCU as a whole, see his own article for detailed info.

 - Authority Equals Asskicking: The Ruler of Apokolips.
 Also one of the few guys who can give Superman a run for his money.

 - Big Bad: Initially of the New Gods.
 He has since become this to the entire DC Universe.

-- Breakout Character: As noted above, he is now best-known as the biggest bad guy in the entire DC Universe.
+- Breakout Villain: As noted above, he is now best-known as the biggest bad guy in the entire DC Universe.

 - Card-Carrying Villain: He knows he is evil, and he openly admits it.

 - Evil Cannot Comprehend Good: Literally; he was born evil and grew up surrounded by nothing but evil.

 - Eye Beams: His signature Omega Beams.
 They also double as Super-Persistent Missile.

 - God of Evil: By virtue of being the ruler on a planet incarnating evil.